 Our residents are prepared to go either into general neurological practice or enter fellowship training at the completion of their residency.

 The UPMC Hamot Neurology Residency Mission is to produce the highest quality, well-rounded, competent, compassionate, and respectful, general neurologist to serve the patients of today and tomorrow.
 UPMC Medical Education, the UPMC Hamot Board of Directors, the UPMC System, and UPMC Hamot Hospital Executive Leadership are committed to graduate medical education as our collective responsibility and mission.
 We are committed to providing the necessary financial support for administrative, educational, and clinical resources. including We maintain exceptional personnel to provide residents with an optimal environment to achieve and advance in their learning, and profession, and personal well-being.
 We work to provide the highest quality education possible in the art and science of medicine.
 We direct that our patients receive the most fiscally responsible care that is of unparalleled quality, delivered with empathy and safety.
 We endeavor to select and retain the most qualified applicants.
 Integral to our efforts in the continuing advancement of the profession of medicine is the mission of scholarship, research, evidence-based care, and continual clinical innovation.
 We foster and require an ethical atmosphere; one of professionalism and collegiality among our faculty, learners, and academic leadership.

 The UPMC Hamot Neurology Residency Program aims to:

 Thank you for considering UPMC Hamot for your residency.
-If any of your questions are not answered by this website, please contact Angela Mulligan, GME senior department manager, at firstname.lastname@example.org or by calling 814-877-4178.
+If you have any questions that are not answered by this website please contact Pat Ladds at firstname.lastname@example.org or by calling 814-877-6257.